wunderio/code-quality-old/README.md

 }
 ```

-Running `composer install` will bring in new package and ensures git pre-commit hook by executing install-update.sh.
+Running `composer install` will bring in new package and ensures git pre-commit hook by executing `install-update.sh`.

 In future we will have it as regular composer package for easier installation.